 The marshes are somewhere we have used for centuries, even millenia.
-There are at least four places called Buckenham** in Norfolk; Two near Attleborough and one Buckenham Tofts lost in the Stanford Training Area.
-The name ending is fairly resolutely Anglo-Saxon, or more correctly in this instance Anglian, a word perhaps bought here from Angela in Frisia on the Danish Peninsula by someone called Bucca; maybe it was a popular name, common enough for a slew of them across the county, or maybe there is another meaning we’ve lost.
+There are at least four places called Buckenham in Norfolk; Two near Attleborough and one Buckenham Tofts lost in the Stanford Training Area.
+The name ending is fairly resolutely Anglo-Saxon, or in this instance Anglian, a word perhaps bought here from Angela in Frisia on the Danish Peninsula by someone called Bucca; maybe it was a popular name, common enough for a slew of them across the county, or maybe there is another meaning we’ve lost.
 Whoever it belonged to their homestead was here, a linguistic blanket thrown over any previous place name by it.
 The Danes came after and added Carr (kjarr) a word defined by the landscape of this woody marsh.

 Across the line down on the path there is still no one.
 The cup of the sky is starting to roll over, one side filling with darkness, the other still lit augmented by high cloud in refracted cream and orange above the purple-blue still of the icing waters and grasses.
 Photos speak of silence but the noise is quite intense.
-Geese are coming in for the night, they wheel in onto the grass and water between the dykes undercarriages lowered.
+Geese are coming in for the night, they wheel in onto the grass and water between the dykes undercarriages down.
 A marsh harrier behind me bothers some late feeders who buzz and swarm before settling again lost in the tussocks.
 The place is alive with noise.

 I’m suddenly struck by the tape head of time moving.
-These birds have probably been converging on this spot for as long as man has stood here and watched and they’ve eyed the men back; me, the birders, the Home Guard in the OP, the station master, wherrymen, wildfowlers, peat cutters, The traders and settlers on the ridge.
+These birds have probably been converging on this spot for as long as man has stood here and watched and they’ve eyed man back; me, the birders, the Home Guard in the OP, the station master, wherrymen, wildfowlers, peat cutters, The traders and settlers on the ridge.
 It continues to be watched, as old as the landscape.